plone/training/docs/mastering-plone/eggs2.md

 (eggs2-label)=

-# Reusable features packaged in add-ons – the voting story
+# The voting story – reusable features packaged in add-ons

 You will enhance the Plone Conference site with the following behavior: